prodriguezrussowsky/Stock-Predictions-Personal-Project/README.md

 pip install -e .
 ```

-this is built for local experimentation and research, not production trading (yet). use at your own risk, don't bet the farm on it.
+this is built for local experimentation and research, not production trading (yet). use at your own risk